Lughi97/pAIng/README.md

    </details>

-- `Update()`: in this method the paddle, whenever the disk goes out of bounds is going to receive a negative reward and is going to end the current episode and begin a new one
+- `Update()`: This method returns a negative reward to the paddle agent whenever the disk goes out of bounds, ending the current episode and start  a new one.

 <details>
  <summary>Click here to show/hide the <code>Update()</code> method...</summary>